je-santos/MPLBM-UT/README.rst

 C) Post-processing (Matlab/Octave):

-- Read the generated vtk files using read_save_fluids.m (It will calculate the wetting saturation for all vtk files, will convert the fluid configurations (1 and 2) to .dat files for 1-phase LBM simulation and will find the vtk file where breakthrough occurs and the percolation path/tortuosity.
+- Read the generated  files using post-porcessing/domains_4_kr.m (It will calculate the wetting saturation for all vtk files, will convert the fluid configurations (1 and 2) to .dat files for 1-phase LBM simulation and will find the vtk file where breakthrough occurs and the percolation path/tortuosity.
 You can choose if you want to generate fluid geometries or calculate percolation path at breakthrough)

 D) Single-Phase LBM Simulation (cpp w/MPI using PALABOS):